Save Extra Cost & Increase Your ROI Buy Now

 After the meeting ends, the senior developer will sit with the development team and discuss all the issues, feedback, & changes suggested by the clients.
 And it's the senior developer's responsibility to ensure all the discussed problems get fixed and conduct a quick follow-up meeting with the clients.

 Once the software prototype has been shaped, the developer can start writing the code.
-In the phase, developers will begin constructing the software system using the suggested programming language.
+In the phrase, developers will begin constructing the software system using the suggested programming language.

-Moreover, in this phase, developers strictly follow the predefined coding guideline.
+Moreover, in this phrase, developers strictly follow the predefined coding guideline.
 And use the following programming tools: compilers, interpreters, debuggers, and programming languages such as C, C++, Pascal, Java, or PHP.

 The complete cycle of software development life cycle methodology and software testing life cycle (STLC) will identify & measure whether or not the raw intended thinking of the client matches with the developed one.

-The quality assurance, also known as the "testing team," will start with their testing program by checking the entire system's functionality, user experience, security check, CTA buttons, links ups, parents/child modules, business logic, and their process.
+The quality assurance, also known as the "testing team," will start with their testing program by checking the entire system's.
+It includes, functionality, user experience, security check, CTA buttons, links ups, parents/child modules, business logic, and their process.

 1. Requirement Analysis